MicrosoftDocs/azure-aks-docs/articles/aks/manage-node-pools.md

 For more information, see [use the cluster autoscaler](cluster-autoscaler.md#use-the-cluster-autoscaler-on-multiple-node-pools).

-## Remove specific VMs in the existing node pool (Preview)
+## Remove specific VMs in the existing node pool

 > [!NOTE]
-> Deleting a node pool implicitly dissociates that node pool from any associated capacity reservation group before the node pool is deleted.
-Deleting a cluster implicitly dissociates all node pools in that cluster from their associated capacity reservation groups.

-1. Register or update the `aks-preview` extension using the [`az extension add`][az-extension-add] or [`az extension update`][az-extension-update] command.

-    ```azurecli-interactive
-    # Register the aks-preview extension
-    az extension add --name aks-preview

-    # Update the aks-preview extension
-    az extension update --name aks-preview
-    ```
+> Deleting a machine will proceed without any cordon or drain.

-2. List the existing nodes using the `kubectl get nodes` command.
+1. List the existing nodes using the `kubectl get nodes` command.

     ```bash
     kubectl get nodes